** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ADD_ROW(GroupIdentifier, Group1.RowCount)

-GET_RECORD () - Function returns referenced record value, depending on passed record ID
+GET_RECORD () - A function that returns referenced record value, depending on passed record ID.

 GET_RECORD(IdOfRecord)